ezntek/ezntek.github.io/content/posts/The GIIS hackathon X (a review) (part 1) (20240726T1322).md

 general, so they weren't allowed scratch, but by the end, nobody actually used it (which is a good thing.)

 I was placed into the senior team.
-I saw my fellow students from places far and wide there, which were also placed into the senior team.
+I saw my fellow students [from places far and wide there][#footnotes], which were also placed into the senior team.
 I genuinely believed that they, or the older kids would do better than me, as my self-confidence wasn't too high at the time of me joining.
 I did not know any sort of toolkit or framework that I could use to create a product, so I kinda had to raw-dog it.